The spit of land nestled against the banks of Allen's Creek has been Jim Cheatham's home for 33 years.

 "We plan to retire," said Carmel Ceraolo, who lives on Kent Place, not far from Jim Cheatham.
 "But to me, it's ridiculous to put it on the market.
 I don't think anyone would buy it.

 "I don't need this," Ceraolo added.
-"We were thinking about moving to get away from the hustle and the bustle.
-We feel like we're between a rock and a hard place."
+"We were thinking about moving to get away from the hustle and the bustle. "